 "Not anymore."
-Jamie wouldn't release my arm and I watched, while Hakkim swung a crutch at four young barrio toughs.
+Jamie wouldn't release my arm and I watched, while Hakkim swung a crutch at barrio toughs.
 Six more kids ran up carrying pipes.
 There was no escape for the terror of the East Village.

 “Help me for God’s sake,” Hakkim screamed with his head to heaven.

 “Anyone want to save Hakkim’s ass?” a teenager in a black satin shirt mercilessly asked the onlookers.

 The people in the windows shut them.
 Those on the streets walked away.
 The courts might accuse us of being accessories to murder, but that night we were the judge and jury giving the junkie a death sentence.
 None of us would lost any sleep about our verdict.